What Is Amobarbital and What Are the Effects of Use?

 Whenever there is concern that a person may have a formal substance use disorder, the person should be evaluated by a licensed mental health professional.
 Only trained clinicians can formally diagnose substance use disorders.
-A person with a sedative, hypnotic, or anxiolytic use disorder as a result of amobarbital abuse has developed a severe form of mental illness that can be fatal (withdrawal from barbiturate drugs can be fatal).
+A person with a sedative, hypnotic, or anxiolytic use disorder as a result of amobarbital misuse has developed a severe form of mental illness that can be fatal (withdrawal from barbiturate drugs can be fatal).
 These individuals require long-term treatment in order to help them control their behavior.

-The initial step is to convince the person to enter treatment and then get the person into a physician-assisted medical detox program to help with withdrawal management to help them safely get through the withdrawal process.
+The initial step is to convince the person to enter treatment and then get them into a physician-assisted medical detox program to help them safely get through the withdrawal process.
 Other interventions could be initiated during this phase of the treatment.
 After the withdrawal management program has been completed, the person should enroll in a long-term treatment program that includes:

 - Continued medical management and medically assisted treatments as needed

 - Formal substance use disorder therapy in either individual sessions, group sessions, or in both individual and group sessions

 - Continued abstinence from amobarbital and any other drugs, including alcohol

 Success is strongly related to the amount of time an individual stays in treatment.
 Individuals who remain in treatment for years have the best overall outcomes.
 For many people, recovery is a lifetime process and an overall way of life instead of a short-term solution to a very serious problem.